GeekTrainer/learn-django/Module2/9-summary.md

 - How to create and activate Django models
 - The purpose of the `__str__` method in classes
 - How to create and query data in your database

-In the next module of this Learning Path, we will begin an overview of the Django admin site.
-In this overview learn how to enable the admin site, create super users, and how different permission levels can be used for each person accessing the site.